The Good Guy Contract

 If so, these are reasonably good indicators you’re working too hard to be a Good Guy.

 What, then, can you do to stop?
 Other than taking up the practice of Nichiren Buddhism, the most effective method I’ve found is to practice disappointing people.
 That is, when disappointing someone is genuinely necessary, I approach it as practice for developing my self-esteem.
 If I fail, that’s fine.
 After all, it was only practice.
-I get back up, dust myself off, and make a determination to try again next time, reminding myself as I do so that violating the Good Guy Contract and setting appropriate boundaries doesn’t usually lead to being disliked as we People Pleasers fear, but rather to being respected.
+I get back up, dust myself off, and make a determination to try again next time, reminding myself as I do so that violating the Good Guy Contract and setting appropriate boundaries doesn’t usually lead to being disliked as we people pleasers fear, but rather to being respected.

-In all honesty, even now, two decades later, I sometimes still feel the tug of the need to please.
+In all honesty, even now, more than two decades later, I sometimes still feel the tug of the need to please.
 Though the wisdom I activated all those years ago has never stopped functioning in my life, sometimes it functions less strongly than others, depending on my life-condition.
 Sometimes I still have to remind myself consciously not to be overly affected by the opinions of others.
 But the ability to let go of my need to be liked, even if it sometimes requires conscious effort, is one of the greatest bits of human revolution I’ve ever accomplished and absolutely worth every bit of suffering it required.